-To start developing native, cross-platform apps as soon as you download Visual Studio for Mac there are a couple of things that you will want to install and setup in preparation.
+To start developing native, cross-platform apps when you download Visual Studio for Mac there are a couple of things that you must install and set up in preparation.

-For working with iOS in Visual Studio you will need the following:
+For working with iOS in Visual Studio you need the following pieces:

 - a Mac with macOS Sierra 10.12 or above